purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/forms.md

 validator = { version = "0", features = ["derive"] }
 ```

-And then we can chnage our FruitPreferences to
+And then we can change our FruitPreferences to

 ```rust
 #[derive(Deserialize, Validate)]